aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

         make deploy_dc2_cvp

-    The command should execute successfully, but we need to go through the change control process within Cloudvision to deploy the change.
+    The command should execute successfully, but we need to go through the change control process within CloudVision to deploy the change.

-#. **Create, approve, and execute the change within Cloudvision**
+#. **Create, approve, and execute the change within CloudVision**

-    Go back to Cloudvision, then go to ``Provisioning > Tasks``
+    Go back to CloudVision, then go to ``Provisioning > Tasks``

         a.
 Select all the tasks then click on ``Create Change Control``